 Glutamine can theoretically aid recovery and play an anti-catabolic role, but at this dose it will be difficult for you to do anything.

-As for alanine…with this dose you will need a microscope to find it.
+As for alanine?
+At this dose you'll need a microscope to find it.

 Pure Essential Amino Acid Complex BCAA Xpress 100%

 A giant name for something that can be defined with so few letters: BCAA?s.